jarviscanada/jarvis_data_eng_ShambhabiPoudyal/linux_sql/README.md

 A crontab has been managed to view the usage data every minute.<br/>

 - queries.sql <br/>
-This sql file uses sql queries to answer differnt business questions that might arise.
+This sql file uses sql queries to answer different business questions that might arise.
 This script answers questions like the occassion of host failure or the average memory used by each host over 5mins interval or groupping the hosts based on the hardware information. <br/>
  ```psql -h psql_host -U psql_user -d db_name -f ./sql/queries.sql```

 ## Database Modeling